rozlynboutin/microbiome_helper/Metagenomics-Tutorial.md

 To make this process simpler we are going to use a script I wrote as part of the package “Microbiome Helper” (https://github.com/mlangill/microbiome_helper).

-Run metahplan on all of the sample using 'run_metaphlan2.pl' (this will take about 15 minutes):
+Run metahplan on all of the sample using 'run_metaphlan2.pl' (this will take over an hour):

-    run_metaphlan2.pl -p 8 -o metaphlan_merged_all.txt hmp_metagenomics/fastq/*
+    run_metaphlan2.pl -p 2 -o metaphlan_merged_all.txt hmp_metagenomics/fastq/*

 This command uses the following options:
-* '-p 8' runs metaphlan in parallel using 8 processors.
+* '-p 2' runs metaphlan in parallel using 8 processors.
 * '-o' is the name for the merged output file.
 * ' hmp_metagenomics/fastq/*' indicates that all of the files within this directory will be used as input.